 CDC structural analysis

-You can identify the RTL parts that need countermeasures and visually confirm them.
+You can identify and visually confirm the RTL parts that need to be addressed.

 Metastability verification